z-kolkiemz-kolkiem

 Clients can borrow against a UK, Isle of Man or Channel Island-based residence, be it a home or an investment property.
 We also lend against investment portfolios, and loans can be denominated in sterling, euros or US dollars.
 With clients in 160 countries, we often help clients based outside the UK, and have lent using the same approach across market cycles since 1987.

-To find out more about Nedbank Private Wealth’s bespoke lending services, please visit our ‘Borrowing’ page or email credit.enquiries@nedbankprivatewealth.com.
-You can also contact your private banker directly or call our client services team on +44 (0)1624 645000.
-Or you can get in touch using the links to the forms towards the end of this page.
+To find out more about Nedbank Private Wealth’s bespoke lending services, please visit our ‘Borrowing’ page or email [email protected].
+You can also contact your private banker directly or call our Client Services team on +44 (0)1624 645000.
+Or you can get in touch via our Contact us page.

 If you fail to keep up loan repayments, your home used to secure the loan may be repossessed.
 Any examples of products and services are for illustrative purposes only and do not constitute an invitation inducement, advice or a personal recommendation.
 Nedbank Private Wealth does not provide tax advice, and instead works with tax advisers to ensure clients receive the appropriate advice.
 Individuals should seek professional advice, based on their jurisdiction and personal circumstances, before making any financial decision.